torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 Figure 1 shows the important aspects of the controller

 1. Accounting happens per cgroup
-2. Each mm_struct knows about which cgroup it belongs to
+2. Each mm_struct kyesws about which cgroup it belongs to
-3. Each page has a pointer to the page_cgroup, which in turn knows the cgroup it belongs to
+3. Each page has a pointer to the page_cgroup, which in turn kyesws the cgroup it belongs to

 The accounting is done as follows: mem_cgroup_charge_common() is invoked to